 He previously taught orchestra in the Katy Independent School District (Katy, Texas), Cypress-Fairbanks Independent School District (Houston, Texas) and Carmel Clay Schools (Carmel, Indiana) in addition to serving as adjunct violin faculty at Purdue University.
-His orchestras have performed at the Midwest Clinic and are consistent UIL Sweepstakes Winners, Texas Honor Orchestra State Finalists, and National Honor Orchestra Winners in the Foundation for Music Education Mark of Excellence Competition.
+His orchestras have performed at the Midwest Clinic and were consistent UIL Sweepstakes Winners, Texas Honor Orchestra State Finalists, and National Honor Orchestra Winners in the Foundation for Music Education Mark of Excellence Competition.
 Under his direction, the Beckendorff Junior High School Honor Orchestra was named the 2019 Texas State Honor Orchestra and 2019 Houston Cup Winner.
 He is a frequent guest conductor, lecturer, and clinician around the country.

-Mr. Butz is a member of the Texas Music Adjudicators Association (TMAA), Texas Music Educators Association (TMEA), Texas Orchestra Directors Association (TODA), and American String Teachers Association (ASTA).
+Mr. Butz is a member of the Texas Music Adjudicators Association (TMAA).

 Mr. Butz received both his Bachelor of Music Education and Master of Music in Violin Performance with high distinction from the Indiana University Jacobs School of Music, where his principal violin instructors were Nelli Shkolnikova and Mimi Zweig.
 He completed doctoral coursework in music education at Indiana University.